Back to blog• Article

 Why restaurants in Sri Lanka need digital menus

-Sri Lankan restaurants operate in a fast-changing environment where prices, supply availability, and customer expectations shift quickly.
 Printed menus are hard to maintain when ingredient costs move frequently or when outlets need to run short seasonal promotions.
-A digital menu gives operators control to update items and prices in minutes, not days, without waiting for new print batches.
+A digital menu gives operators control to update items and prices in minutes, not days.

-Local market behavior also supports digital adoption.
 Diners in Colombo and other urban areas are comfortable scanning QR codes, and travelers increasingly expect contactless browsing in cafes, restaurants, and food courts.
-Even in smaller towns, smartphone usage is high enough that a QR-first experience is now practical if it loads fast on average mobile connections.

 POS + QR combined

 Combined systems also improve decision-making.
-POS data reveals top-selling items, high-cancellation items, and category trends.
-That data can guide QR menu placement and item ordering so guests find popular choices faster.
-Over time, this can increase conversion and average order value with small but consistent improvements.
+POS data reveals top-selling items, high-cancellation items, and category trends that can guide QR menu placement.

 Hardware compatibility

 Hardware fit is critical in Sri Lanka because restaurants run diverse device environments.
-Some outlets use Android POS terminals, others rely on Windows desktops, and many operate mixed setups with tablets at cashier counters.
-Choose software that supports this reality instead of forcing expensive full replacements.
+Some outlets use Android POS terminals, others rely on Windows desktops, and many operate mixed setups.

-Before rollout, pilot the full hardware stack in one live outlet for at least several service cycles.
+Before rollout, pilot the full hardware stack in one live outlet for several service cycles.
 Test peak-hour scenarios, reprint flows, device restarts, and shift handovers.
-Document failures and tune the setup before wider deployment.
-Hardware compatibility decisions made early reduce emergency troubleshooting later and protect service reliability.

 Pricing plans

 Pricing should be evaluated as total operating impact, not monthly subscription alone.
-Start by mapping your current costs: menu printing, correction reprints, service delays caused by outdated information, and time spent reconciling price mismatches.
-Then compare those costs with the software fee and any hardware upgrades required.
+Map your current costs: menu printing, correction reprints, and time spent reconciling mismatches.

-Choose a plan that matches your current outlet complexity.
-A small cafe may need core QR and billing essentials, while a larger restaurant needs deeper controls for user permissions, multi-terminal flows, and shift governance.
-Buying advanced features too early can create complexity without immediate value, but underbuying can force painful migrations later.
+Choose a plan that matches your outlet complexity.
+A small cafe may need core QR and billing essentials, while a larger restaurant may need deeper controls for users, terminals, and shift governance.

 More from the blog